 David: “Bring your own proper pillow.
 The small plastic ones are rubbish.
 Also a lantern that you can bring to hang in your tent for night time.”

 Steve: “Bring toilet roll and bio-degradable wet wipes – basic tip but very necessary.”

 David: “And bring your tent, someone forgot theirs around us!”

 It may seem obvious – but make sure you have the basics with you.
-Additional to a lantern or torch, toilet roll, wet wipes and a tent, also remember the essentials of a toothbrush, toothpaste and deodorant.
+Additional to a lantern or torch, toilet roll, and a tent, also remember the essentials of a toothbrush, toothpaste and deodorant.
 Make sure to check what the festival says about bringing aerosol deodorant too, as some ban it as a potential fire hazard.
 We’re sure that after a few days both yourself, and the others around you, will appreciate the necessity of a roll on.